immanuel-tran/cse15l-lab-reports/lab-report-3.md

     IdentityFile ~/.ssh/id_rsa
 ```

-- After you are finished editing press "esc" than type ":wq" and enter finish writing and quit.
+- After you are finished editing press "esc" than type ":wq" and enter to finish writing and quit.
 - Now you should be able to `ssh` with just your alias.
     > ![Image](lab3/sshlogin.PNG)